 This makes a large loaf, about 1 ½ pounds.
+To convert to stand mixer, traditional method, see notes in recipe.

 And your salt…put it to the side, yeast isn’t a fan of salt, so I try and put them apart from each other.